LewisCM14/allotment/docs/docs/server_side.md

 The Factory pattern is used to simplify the creation of complex domain objects with all required fields validated and constraints applied.

-!!! example "_The required Factories include:_"
+!!! example "_The systems Factories include:_"

     === "User"